 There you are!
 Okay, whatever, but what did you do with Kari?
 You wanted to show her something, right?

 “Indeed.
-Kari needs a kick in the butt to get her moving.
+Kari needs a kick in the tail to get her moving.
 You realized how broken she is?
-Her declaration that she’d die if you did … you’ve given her a line, and if that snaps, then she’ll drop into a place few have returned from, and never the same.
+Her declaration that she’d die if you did … You’ve given her a line, and if that snaps, she’ll drop into a place few have returned from, and never the same.
 That isn’t healthy, though.
 What we need to do is strengthen her, to give her some of her confidence back.”

 I can see that … I feel like I need to be there for everyone, but there’s only one of me.
 I mean, you could help me with Intellectual Constructs, but I doubt that’s the answer.
 Each person really needs personal attention.

-“You were talking about an exchange with Gurakuqi … what is the most expensive thing?”
+“You are far, far from being able to craft Intelligent Constructs, Darling.
+How about this … You were talking about an exchange with Gurakuqi … What is the most expensive thing?”

 “Good guess, but time is only a small portion of a larger root.
 Experience, Sora … you can have a ton of time but gain little experience.
 Experience is costly and requires many attributes that can fortify or shatter someone.
 They can be easy, tough, painful, joyful, and repugnant … all at the same time.
 It is the hardest thing taught, and the most valuable thing we can impart.”